TelmoRibeiro/EmbSys/README.md

 ## Major To Do
 - mobile - DOING
-- last state \& reset - ON HOLD
+- reset  - ON HOLD

 ## Contacts
 telmo.ribeiro@fc.up.pt